Creating a Sandbox Environment in Business Central

 To enable the advanced user experience

-It is possible to enable and try the advanced (full) functionality of Business Central in a sandbox tenant by setting the Experience field on the Company Information page.
+It is possible to enable and try the full functionality of the standard version of Business Central in a sandbox tenant by setting the Experience field on the Company Information page.

-After you have enabled the advanced functionality in a sandbox tenant, you get access to all the standard profiles (roles) and Role Centers.
+After you have enabled the Premium user experience, you get access to all the standard profiles (roles) and Role Centers in the standard version.
 You can also create an evaluation company that is fully set up, including demonstration data and access to the advanced areas of the product.
+Alternatively, contact a reselling partner for a demonstration of the capabilities.
+For more information, see How do I find a reselling partner?.